rasmusjs/ITPE3200-23H-Assignment-2/README.md

 * * *

 BracketBros is a programming discussion forum made for the ITPE3200 portfolio exam (project 1).
 The forum is made with .NET Core 6.0, C# and with a MVC framework.
 This is a MVP solution where the focus is the back-end.
-The front-end is made with HTML, CSS, and JavaScript.
+The front-end is made with HTML, CSS, JavaScript and jQuery for input validation.

 **⚡ Quick start**
 ---